P21 API Authentication

 }

-/// <summary>Get valid token, refreshing if needed.</summary>
+/// <summary>Get a valid access token, refreshing if needed.</summary>

 public async Task<string> GetTokenAsync()